talkohavy/guides/docs/programming/devops/helm/helm-commands.md

 Roll back a release to a previous revision.

-The first argument of the rollback command is the name of a release, and the second is a revision (version) number. _If this argument is omitted or set to 0, it will roll back to the **previous** release_.
+- The first argument of the rollback command is the `name` of a release.
+- The second is a `revision number` (version number). _If this argument is omitted or set to 0, it will roll back to the **previous** release_.

 <br/>